-Note 9 - Related Party Transactions
+Note 10 - Related Party Transactions

-The School is related to Chambers, as they are governed under the same Board of Directors and are both divisions of the Entity.
-As stated in Note 7, the School was previously advanced funds, in the form of a note payable obligation.
-The outstanding balance of this obligation at June 30, 2021 was \$ 70,000.
-In addition, at June 30, 2021, the school had an amount due to Chambers amounting to \$ 374,816, which represents expenses paid on behalf of the School due to the enrollment shortfall.
+The School is related to C.G.
+Bethel, as they are governed under the same Board of Directors and are both divisions of the Entity.
+As stated in Note 7, the Schools previously entered into an agreement to provide financing.
+The outstanding balance of this agreement at June 30, 2021 was \$ 70,000.
+In addition, at June 30, 2021, the School had an amount due from C.G.
+Bethel amounting to \$ 374,816, which represents expenses paid on behalf of the school due to enrollment shortages.
+In additional the School also has an amount due from C.G.
+Bethel amounting to \$ 11,788 for shared expenses.